-25 Watt Solar Panel Overview for Diesel Pusher Coaches
+Zamp 25-Watt Solar Panel Overview for Diesel Pusher Coaches (Model: USM2006)

-This article provides basic information about 25-watt solar panels that may be installed on diesel pusher coaches (beginning mid-model year 2022).
+This article provides basic information about Zamp 25-watt solar panels (Model: USM2006) that may be installed on select diesel pusher coaches built during the 2022 and 2023 model years (with chassis start dates of 11/11/2021 through 11/30/2022).
 If installed, this 25-watt solar panel will trickle charge the chassis batteries when exposed to sunlight.